sjackson0109/TeamsPublicHolidays/README.md

 ## How to Use

-1. **Prerequsites**: Ensure that you have the required PowerShell modules installed, imported and logged into the correct Tenant:
+1. **Prerequisites**: Ensure that you have the required PowerShell modules installed, imported and logged into the correct Tenant:
     ```powershell
       Install-Module MicrosoftTeams
       Import-Module MicrosoftTeams